Goldman Small Cap Research Publishes New Research Report on HippoFi, Inc.

-BALTIMORE, MD / ACCESSWIRE / April 20, 2023 / Goldman Small Cap Research, a stock market research firm specializing in the small cap and microcap sectors, announced today that it has published a new research report on HippoFi, Inc., formerly known as ORHub, Inc. (OTC PINK:ORHB), a cutting-edge healthcare and fintech technology solutions provider.
+BALTIMORE, MD / ACCESSWIRE / April 20, 2023 / Goldman Small Cap Research, a stock market research firm specializing in the small cap and microcap sectors, announced today that it has published a new research report on HippoFi, Inc., formerly known as ORHub, Inc. (OTCPK:ORHB), a cutting-edge healthcare and fintech technology solutions provider.
 The Goldman report carries a price target.
-To view the new research report, along with disclosures and disclaimers, or to download the report in its entirety, please visit: https://bit.ly/3lKp95P.
+To view the new research report, along with disclosures and disclaimers, or to download the report in its entirety, please visit: https://bit.ly/3LeZa05.

 HippoFi, Inc. (formerly known as ORHub, Inc.), delivers cutting-edge healthcare and fintech innovations through an extensive sales channel network while implementing first-to-market solutions in the multi-billion-dollar regenerative therapeutics and digital payments markets.
 PUR Biologics®, HippoFi's Regenerative Therapeutic division, offers a portfolio of innovative biological products and proprietary technologies for bone growth in surgical spine procedures and advanced autologous cell therapies for regenerating cartilage in joints and spinal discs.
 HippoFi-Pay, ORHB's Digital Payment division, is developing a novel business management software, which seeks to standardize processes at the point of surgical care with improved logistics and efficiencies.